Project Description | |

 Clinically, autism is characterized by emotional distance, a fascination with manipulating objects, revelry in routine, and a tendency to "zone out" into an unseen world.
 Autism is often accompanied by delays in language development; many autistic children don't speak.

+Yet this gamut of symptoms is not clearly defined.
+Within a person with autism, each is present to varying degrees.
+Due to its breadth of symptoms and degrees, the many varieties of autism are commonly referred to as "autism spectrum disorders."
 Up to .6 percent of American children have an autism spectrum disorder, according to the Center for Disease Control, yet autism is still an enigma to most.
 I hope to shed some light on autism by showing it by reference, through Mark Sherrett and Danny Kramer; and by showing the ways in which they have learned to live in a skeptical and unaccommodating world.
+Chris Combs |